 African-American Influence on Music: A Soundtrack for Change

 The most significant contributions by African Americans to entertainment have been through music.
-From enslaved African spirituals to today's hip-hop and R1and1B, African-American artists have reshaped popular music into a vehicle for cultural expression, social change and artistic innovation.
+From enslaved African spirituals to today's hip-hop and RnB, African-American artists have reshaped popular music into a vehicle for cultural expression, social change and artistic innovation.

 Origins: Spirituals, Work Songs, and Blues